robric/wiki-contrail-controller/DevCloud-with-Contrail-setup-instructions.md

 * Go to the directory, `cd vrouter-xen-utils/contrail-devcloud`
 * Run `sudo install_dependencies.sh`
 * And run `download_the_code.sh`.
 The shell script will prompt for your git password to download the Contrail code.
-    * Sometimes, wget freezes while downloading some of the package.
+    * Sometimes, wget freezes while downloading some of the packages.
 If you see that the download is frozen for a long time, break in and restart the script.
 * To build, run `build_copy.sh`.
 The build would take 60 minutes to complete.
 * To setup, run `xen_setup.sh`.
 * Restart the VM.